powerlanguage/movie-list/notes.md

 ## Express

-- [ ] How should you make an API query for another part of your app? (maybe more axios)
+- [ ] How should you make an API query for another part of your app? (maybe more an axios question)

 ## JS